Marsaxlokk

-Marsaxlokk ([mɐrsɐʃˈlɔk]) is a small, traditional fishing village in the South Eastern Region of Malta.
-It has a harbour, and is a tourist attraction known for its views, fishermen and history.
+Marsaxlokk ([mɐrsɐʃˈlɔk]) is a small, traditional fishing village in the Southern Region of Malta.
+It has a harbour, and is a tourist attraction known for its views, fishing and history.
 As of March 2014, the village had a population of 3,534.
 The village is also known for the Marsaxlokk Market, which is mainly a large fish market which takes place along the seafront on Sundays, and a tourist market during all other days of the week.
 Inhabited and well-known since antiquity, Marsaxlokk was used as a port by Phoenicians, Carthaginians and also has the remains of a Roman-era harbour.
 Originally a part of the city of Żejtun, the fishing village became a separate parish in the late nineteenth century.

 Traditional luzzi and other larger and more modern vessels line the sheltered inner harbour.
 The village is also popular among locals and tourists alike for its walks around the coast and harbour, its restaurants, as well as for its swimming zones.
 Marsaxlokk Bay also includes a container freeport towards Birżebbuġa, a power station complex towards Delimara, and a small ship-repair facility for fishermen.

 Marsaxlokk is sometimes referred to as Portus Herculis, due to the association of Marsaxlokk Bay with the Roman and Punic remains at Tas-Silġ.

-Toponymy
+Etymology

 The name Marsaxlokk comes from the Arabic word marsa, which means port and xlokk, which is the Maltese word for south-east.
 The word is related to the name for the dry sirocco wind that blows from the Sahara, comparable to the equivalent Catalan word, xaloc.
 The inhabitants of the village are called the Xlukkajri and are, traditionally, fishermen by trade.